 The college makes every effort to create a campus environment that fosters personal safety and property security for students, faculty, staff, and visitors.
-Members of the campus community are urged to immediately advise the campus police department, of any criminal action or suspicious behavior.
+Members of the campus community are urged to immediately advise TVPD, of any criminal action or suspicious behavior.
 Criminal Trespass Warnings can be issued to suspicious persons and those who violate laws.
 Anyone returning to a Trinity Valley Community College premises in violation of the Criminal Trespass Warning is subject to arrest.